annamthomas/work-notes/MultiDataDependentExitVectorization.rst

   // iterations (same as "normal vectorization" today) y_phi = phi [Y_scalar, epilog loop], [ VFth element from vector Y_freeze, vectorized_loop]
   print(y_phi)

-Note that even if we "early exit" the vectorized loop in the last vectorized iteration, we will enter the scalar epilog and compute the correct Y_scalar.

 “General” vs. “Simple” approaches